sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 Install a *Digicert* certificate on the UI
 ==========================================

-In order to install the *Digicert* certificate on the UI, you need to export it first from your browser, copy it to your :ref:`UI account <get-ui-account>` and convert it to .pem format.
+In order to install the *Digicert* certificate on the :abbr:`UI (User Interface)`, you need to export it first from your browser, copy it to your :ref:`UI account <get-ui-account>` and convert it to .pem format.
 This section shows you how to do this.

 Export certificate from browser
 ===============================

 You can export the certificate from the browser that you stored your certificate in the previous step:

 * Open the Firefox browser where the certificate is stored.
-This is the browser you used to access the `DigiCert portal`_
+This is the browser you used to access the `Digicert portal`_
 * Select: ``Preferences -> Advanced (left pane) -> Certificates (tab) -> View Certificates (button)``
 * Select the certificate (.p12 file) that you stored in the previous step
 * Press ``Backup``